Phone tapping case: Delhi HC grants bail to ex-NSE chief Chitra Ramkrishna CanIndia News

-The Delhi High Court Thursday granted bail to former National Stock Exchange (NSE) Managing Director and CEO Chitra Ramkrishna in a money laundering case registered by the Enforcement Directorate (ED) related to the alleged illegal phone tapping of employees.
+The Delhi High Court Thursday granted bail to former National Stock Exchange (NSE) Managing Director and CEO Chitra Ramkrishna in a money laundering case related to the alleged illegal phone tapping of employees, saying that, prima facie, there are reasonable grounds to believe she is not guilty.

+“Prima facie there are reasonable grounds to believe that the applicant is not guilty of the offence and she is not likely to commit any offence while on bail,” a bench of Justice Jasmeet Singh said.

-The ED in September last year, had filed a charge sheet in the Rouse Avenue Courts in connection with a Prevention of Money Laundering case pertaining to phone tapping of NSE employees between 2009 and 2017.
+The Enforcement Directorate in September last year, had filed a charge sheet in the Rouse Avenue courts in connection with a Prevention of Money Laundering case pertaining to phone tapping of NSE employees between 2009 and 2017.

-The charge sheet was filed against NSE’s Ramkrishna and Ravi Narain, and former Mumbai Police Commissioner Sanjay Pandey.
+The charge sheet was filed against NSE’s Ramkrishna – who was in custody for almost seven months in the matter, her predecessor Ravi Narain, and former Mumbai Police Commissioner Sanjay Pandey.

-Ramkrishna, who is already on bail in the Central Bureau of Investigation (CBI)’s case, was granted bail by Justice Jasmeet Singh.
+Ramkrishna, who is already on bail in the Central Bureau of Investigation (CBI)’s case, was granted bail on a personal bond of Rs one lakh and two sureties of the like amount and certain conditions like joining the investigation and not leaving the country.

+Justice Singh also observed: “In the present case there is no allegation that the applicant has derived or obtained any property or proceeds of crime.
+Additionally, there is no allegation or evidence produced before me to suggest that the applicant has concealed, possessed, used, projected or claimed any proceeds of crime as untainted property.”

+The ED had opposed her bail plea on grounds that she was the kingpin of the conspiracy.

+Justice Singh, however, said that under the Indian Penal Code Sections or under the Prevention of Corruption Act, prima facie, no scheduled offences are established and thus the provisions of Prevention of Money Laundering Act cannot be attracted.

-Last year in August, Rouse Avenue Courts had denied her bail in the ED’s case.
+The court also noted that the ED has not identified any complaint or victim who has suffered a wrongful loss on account of deception or cheating by the accused.
+Last year in August, the Rouse Avenue court had denied her bail in the ED’s case.

 Justice Singh had observed that phone tapping or recording calls without the individual’s permission is “breach of privacy”.